Season: Solar terms

+Five-season reckoning

+Some traditional calendars count a fifth season.
+In Europe, this is related to the English concept of Midsummer, High Summer or the Dog days, and related also to Spanish distinctions between primavera, estío and verano.

+In the Far East this five-season cycle is related to Wuxing (Five Phases) cosmology.
+In Chinese there is an expression for a ‘late summer’, chángxià (長夏).
+There is also across the Far East the related concept of a “plum rain” or rainy season, méiyǔ 梅雨 in Mandarin, jangma 장마 in Korean, tsuyu 梅雨 in Japanese.

 Six-season reckoning

 Some calendars in south Asia use a six-season partition where the number of seasons between summer and winter can number from one to three.
 The dates are fixed at even intervals of months.

-In the Hindu calendar of tropical and subtropical India, there are six seasons or Ritu that are calendar-based in the sense of having fixed dates: Vasanta (spring), Grīshma (summer), Varsha (monsoon), Sharat (autumn), Hemanta (early winter), and Shishira (prevernal or late winter).
+In the Hindu calendar of tropical and subtropical India, there are six seasons or Ritu that are calendar-based in the sense of having fixed dates: Vasanta (spring), Grishma (summer), Varsha (monsoon), Sharada (autumn), Hemanta (early winter), and Shishira (prevernal or late winter).
 The six seasons are ascribed to two months each of the twelve months in the Hindu calendar.
 The rough correspondences are:

 The Bengali Calendar is similar but differs in start and end times.
 It has the following seasons or ritu:

 The Odia Calendar is similar but differs in start and end times.